 Frequently Asked Questions

-Q. Is Ruby on Rails Worth Learning 2019?
+Q. Is Ruby on Rails worth learning in 2022?

-Absolutely.
+A. Absolutely.
 Ruby on Rails is one of the preferred choices of developers and programmers to create websites and web applications.
-In fact, RoR’s popularity is expected to continue in 2020, making it imperative for you to learn it.
+In fact, RoR’s popularity is expected to continue in 2022, making it imperative for you to learn it.